 Karim’s practice focuses on commercial arbitration, investment treaty arbitration and international law, and he is a regional leader in these fields.
 Karim is renowned for his expertise in complex multiparty arbitrations.

-Highlights of Karim’s counsel work include representing investors in investment treaty claims, including in Cementos La Union SA & Aridos Jativa SLU v the Arab Republic of Egypt, as well as representing investors in a bet-the-company dispute worth over USD 2 billion involving a Middle Eastern seaport.
+Highlights of Karim’s counsel work include representing investors in investment treaty claims, including in Cementos La Union SA & Aridos Jativa SLU v the Arab Republic of Egypt, as well as representing investors in a bet-the-company dispute worth over US$2 billion involving a Middle Eastern seaport.

 In addition to his role as counsel and arbitrator, Karim has also provided opinions pertaining to Egyptian and Arab laws and testified as expert on numerous occasions in arbitral and foreign court proceedings relating to the Middle East or involving Middle Eastern parties.